Wilbur Smith: The Sunbird

-Smith admitted to being tempted by movie money at this stage of his career but deliberately wrote something that was a complete change of pace, The Sunbird (1972).
+Smith admitted to being tempted by movie money at this stage of his career, but deliberately wrote something that was a complete change of pace, The Sunbird (1972).

 It was a very important book for me in my development as a writer because at that stage I was starting to become enchanted by the lure of Hollywood.
 There had been some movies made of my books and I thought "whoa, what a way to go… All that money!" and I thought "hold on—am I a scriptwriter or am I a real writer?"
 Writing a book that could never be filmed was my declaration of independence.
 I made it so diffuse, with different ages and brought characters back as different entities.
 It was a complex book, it gave me a great deal of pleasure but that was the inspiration—to break free.

 Eagle in the Sky (1974) was more typical fare, as was The Eye of the Tiger (1975).
-Film rights for both were bought by Michael Klinger who was unable to turn them into movies; however, Klinger did produce films of Gold (1974) and Shout at the Devil (1976).
+Film rights for both were bought by Michael Klinger, who was unable to turn them into movies; however, Klinger did produce the films of Gold (1974) and Shout at the Devil (1976).

 Cry Wolf (1976) was a return to historical novels, set during the Italian invasion of Ethiopia in 1935.
 He then returned to the Courtney family of his first novel with A Sparrow Falls (1977), set during and after World War I. Hungry as the Sea (1978) and Wild Justice (1979) were contemporary stories—the latter was his first best seller in the USA.